ShahriarAhnaf/CubeSolver/Rubix/docs/MovementLogicMap.md

 A 64 bit numbers for each face will be defined

 shifting for the moves
-IF THE TURN IS 1
+IF THE TURN IS 1#
 - 24 bits need to be stored and copied to the next one.
 - ORDER MATTERS BE VERY CAREFEE
-- use the correct mask
+- use the correct mask(what values to save and rotate around)
-- set the anti mask for each switch
+- set the anti mask for each switch(what values to discard)
 - shift around the face using th esame algo

-USING MASK LEFT NEEDS TO BE WITH CAUTION
+*USING MASK LEFT NEEDS TO BE WITH CAUTION*
 WRAPS AROUND!!